g0tmk/dotfiles-linux/README.md

     - NOTE: This branch of compton is much newer, and actually maintained, but may have bugs.
 If you are not interested in helping develop compton, simply run `sudo apt install compton` to get the (4+yr old) mainstream version.
-If you use the mainstream version you will likely need to modify .xsessionrc and compton.conf.
+If you use the mainstream version you will likely need to modify .xsessionrc.
       Another option is to install a recent release from yshui's github (v6.2 when this was written).